BryanCloudDev/recipeBlogAPI/README.md

 npm run dev
 ```

-It will log messages from errors in the console if required using the changes you may make to the TypeScript code.
+It will log messages from errors to the console if required, using the changes you may make to the TypeScript code.

 This will start a new server where you can see the app running on port 3000 or the port of your choice.
 You can modify the port as needed.
-By starting the application it will pre-fill the datbase with some seeders created.
-Please note that this will be done when the database is empty, so the very first time.
+By starting the application, it will pre-fill the database with some seeders created.
+Please note that this will be done only when the database is empty, so it will happen only the very first time.

-The admin user is automatically added for you to login as an admin user, the credentials are:
+The admin user is automatically added for you to login as an admin user.
+The credentials are:

 ```
 email: example@example.com
 password: secretpassword
 ```

-You can go from there to login and create admin and regular users and access their endpoints respectively provided in the [postman collection](https://gist.github.com/BryanCloudDev/a20b4fdb32fe37a2d76620f65b2edcfb), in there it is very detailed how to access every endpoint.
+You can go from there to log in and create admin and regular users and access their respective endpoints, as provided in the [postman collection](https://gist.github.com/BryanCloudDev/a20b4fdb32fe37a2d76620f65b2edcfb).
+The collection includes detailed instructions on how to access every endpoint.

-You can also check the API specification created in Apiary using API Blueprint for this api [here](https://blogrecipe.docs.apiary.io/)
+You can also check the API specification created in Apiary using API Blueprint for this project [here](https://blogrecipe.docs.apiary.io/).

-I will continue expading this project, thank you for takig the time to check it :D.
+I will continue expanding this project.
+Thank you for taking the time to check it! :D.

 ## Author